 Must be of contractual age (18) and hold an approved Dan or equivalent.
-They must have AMA indemnity insurance and approved current qualification and certification in coaching, first aid, child protection (if instructing any) and CRB ( via AMA) .
+They must have AMA indemnity insurance and approved current qualification and certification in coaching, first aid, child protection (if instructing any) and DBS ( via AMA) .
 New entrants must supply photocopies of Dan grades and or certificates and if these are from unknown sources then we may require to assess the applicant by one of our designated officers.
-New entrants are classed as provissional members in the first 12 months and must fit the AMA criteria following their first years members.
+New entrants are classed as provisional members in the first 12 months and must fit the AMA criteria following their first years membership.

 These are distributed with every posting.
 Diary events are also published in various martial arts magazines and the AMA website.
 See the Diary section on the main news menu.